icai-imat-deep-learning/deep-learning/projects/p1/README.md

 ### Train step (Inspection)

+Implement the train functions to make the file train.py executable.
 This is the training step for each epoch.
 It should train the paremeters, compute the average loss and accuracy and log them into tensorboard.
+Check the graphic shown in tensorboard for the train loss and makes sure that it converges to zero after training has finished.

 ### Validation step (Inspection)